mleary/resume/README.md

 - 'css/': Directory containing the custom CSS files used to tweak the default 'resume' format from pagedown.

 Shout out to Nick Strayer, whose code was the basis for my format.
 I heavily borrowed from his code and approach.
 See the original here http://nickstrayer.me/cv/

+# To Do List

+I want to adjust how I store my career info.
+More to follow, but is works for now.